-A good flan recipe made with condensed milk is a must.
-It's a fantastic vanilla custard baked in caramel (I know!) at a low temperature, which means it comes out very creamy and luscious.
-It's one of my heritage recipes and a very popular dessert in Latin countries and Spain.
-A must for 5 de Mayo.
+This is a fantastic vanilla custard baked in caramel at a low temperature, so it stays creamy and smooth.
+I've been making it for decades and grew up eating it, and this flan recipe with condensed milk is a must.
 I like making individual flans, but the recipe is also good for one large flan.

 Creamy caramel custard

-I grew up eating flan, the classic recipe without condensed milk (the French crème caramel).
+I grew up eating flan, the classic recipe without condensed milk (the original French crème caramel).

 What is flan?
 It's a vanilla custard dessert baked with caramel in a water bath (very important!), resulting in an incredibly smooth and rich dessert.

-For caramel and vanilla lovers, this Mexican dessert (with Spanish roots in my opinion, but some say it's Brazilian due to the condensed milk) is a must to master, especially for a 5 de Mayo gathering.
+For caramel and vanilla lovers, this Mexican dessert with Spanish roots (though some say it's also Brazilian due to the condensed milk) is a must to master, especially for a 5 de Mayo gathering.

-- It can be served with whipped cream, a dollop of dulce de leche, or both.
-We call it mixed flan here in Argentina, and it is one of our most vintage desserts.
+It can be served with whipped cream, a dollop of dulce de leche, or both, as we do here in Argentina.
+We call it mixed flan, and it is one of our most vintage desserts.

 - Melting the sugar: